beroXD/PDSND-P2-Explore-US-Bikeshare-Data/README.md

 # PDSND-P2-Explore-US-Bikeshare-Data
-Udacity Data Analyst Degree - Project II
+Udacity Programming for Data Science Nanodegree Program - Project II

+## 19th Nov'20

 ## Overview
 In this project, Python is used to explore data related to bike share systems for three major cities in the United States —Chicago, New York City, and Washington.